 The S21 also features the aforementioned Vlogger View mode, as well as a Director’s View mode, which lets you see thumbnails of all of the phone’s lenses while shooting video so that you can switch intuitively from one to the other.
 This is something the S20 doesn’t have, yet the balance is restored by the simple fact that the S20 ships with a charger, while you’ll have to buy one separately (or have one left over) with the S21.

-The Samsung Galaxy S21 is available for preorder from January 14 and starts from $799, with a 256GB model available for $849.
-It will support all major carriers and will be sold pretty much everywhere.
+The Samsung Galaxy S21 is available now from Samsung and starts from $799, with a 256GB model available for $849.
+It’s supported by all major carriers and can also be found pretty much everywhere online.

 The last time we checked, the Galaxy S20 is sold out on Samsung’s official store.
 However, we’ve seen it being sold through online retailers such as Amazon and Best Buy, where you may be able to find it unlocked for around $749 (it was launched at $999).
 It’s also supported by all major carriers.